Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Methods

+\paragraph{Instance Aggregation.} Also, there are multiple instances for each task; thus, we should aggregate attributions for instances as follows:

+where $\mathcal{D}$ and $N$ mean a specific dataset and the number of instances in the dataset, respectively.
+The more confusing a data instance is, the more information it contains about bias; thus, we use its confusion score as a weight $\alpha$.

-Although $B^{(\mathcal{I},\mathcal{D})}_{i}(h)$ can be computed using the entire dataset, we report the experimental results of computing it using only a significantly small amount of data (i.e., only ten data samples) to ensure the scalability and efficiency of our method.
+Although $B^{(\iota,\mathcal{D})}_{i}(h)$ can be computed using the entire dataset, we report the experimental results of computing it using only a significantly small amount of data (i.e., only twenty data samples) to ensure the efficiency of our method.

+\paragraph{Instruction Aggregation.} We also aim to mitigate the bias that occurs from the association between instructions and labels.
+Although it is important to mitigate bias within an instruction (\textit{intra-instruction bias}), reducing the understanding gap between synonymous instructions (\textit{inter-instruction bias}) is also essential.
+Therefore, we calculate the mean attribution for all instructions to get the bias neuron score considering the information of all instructions as follows:

+where $M$ means the number of instructions.
+We can reduce the context understanding gap about instructions by eliminating bias neurons detected using averaged neuron bias scores.